 Esophageal cancer can lead to various complications, including:

-1. Functional gastric emptying disorder: Following surgery or treatment, individuals may experience difficulties with the normal emptying of the stomach, leading to delayed gastric emptying.
+1. Functional gastric emptying disorder: Following surgery or treatment, individuals may experience difficulties with the normal emptying of the stomach.

 2. Severe diarrhea and reflux esophagitis: Treatment and surgery for esophageal cancer can cause digestive issues, including severe diarrhea and gastroesophageal reflux disease (GERD), resulting in acid reflux and inflammation of the esophagus.